Errors and Warnings¶

 ¶

-Error that a pragma is badly formed, when that pragma is defined by IEEE 1800-2017.
-For example, an empty pragma line, or an incorrect specified ‘pragma protect’.
-Note that 3rd party pragmas not defined by IEEE 1800-2017 are ignored.
+An error that a pragma is badly formed, for pragmas defined by IEEE 1800-2023.
+For example, an empty pragma line, or an incorrectly used ‘pragma protect’.
+Third-party pragmas not defined by IEEE 1800-2023 are ignored.

 -